 It could be your company’s product line, manufacturing process, relationship with suppliers and distributors, logistics, unique service, or something else completely.
 Pricing can easily be matched by a competitor and therefore, it is not a sustainable advantage.
 Similarly, good customer service and delivery are expected.
-True differentiation will allow you to find and retain customers who are less sensitive to price, allowing to increase profit margins.
+Finding your differentiators — your true differentiators — will allow you to identify and retain customers who are less sensitive to price, allowing to increase profit margins.
 However, just being different isn’t enough.
 You need a sustainable competitive strategy.

 An effective competitive strategy will allow a company to maintain a long-term profitable and sustainable position over its competitors.